mesonbuild/meson/docs/markdown/Reference-manual.md

   adds the current source and build directories to the include path, defaults to `true`, since 0.42.0
-- `include_directories` one or more objects created with the `include_directories` function, or, since 0.50.0, strings, which will be transparently expanded to include directory objects
+- `include_directories` one or more objects created with the `include_directories` function, or, since 0.50.0, strings and file objects, which will be transparently expanded to include directory objects
 - `install`, when set to true, this executable should be installed
 - `install_dir` override install directory for this file.
 The value is relative to the `prefix` specified.
 F.ex, if you want to install